jmettraux/aachen/src/qab__spells.md

   **MvA**: move action<br/>
   **OTA**: on turn action

+  **damage**: is indicative, some spells don't deal damage, some even heal

 ## Example

 A `Caster` with _Throw_ +1, _Wrap_ +0, and knowledge of Blue, Gold, and Arrow might decide to

 Throw × Blue × Arrow

+and invest an extra CP to make the arrow 1 foot in diameter (and potentially 1d6 in damage) and another CP to give it a speed of 30 feet per round.

 <!-- RETURN -->